minjong-ha/minjong-ha.github.io/docs/_posts/2022-04-25-host-guest-communication-1.markdown

 }
 ```

-The above codes are in qemu/accel/kvm/kvm_accel-ops.c and qemu/util/qemu-thread-posix.c
+The above codes are in `qemu/accel/kvm/kvm_accel-ops.c` and `qemu/util/qemu-thread-posix.c`.
-Now, we can understand that the vCPU is the posix thread actually, and this thread runs kvm_vcpu_thread_fn() function.
+Now, we can understand that the vCPU is the posix thread actually, and this thread runs `kvm_vcpu_thread_fn()` function.

 ```c
 static void *kvm_vcpu_thread_fn(void *arg) {